3 nights from only $595

 After our discoveries, we’ll return to our hotel briefly before enjoying a Welcome Dinner together at a local restaurant.

-After breakfast, we'll travel south along the coast to the stone-carving village of Mahabalipuram (also called Mamallapuram).
-Believed by many historians to have been the site of a training school for sculptors, Mahabalipuram is situated on a rocky outcrop between a shimmering lagoon and a silver, sandy beach.
+After lunch together in a local restaurant, we'll travel south along the coast to the stone-carving village of Mahabalipuram (also called Mamallapuram).
+Believed by many historians to have been the site of a training school for sculptors, Mahabalipuram is situated between a shimmering lagoon and a silver, sandy beach with rocky outcroppings.
 With its remarkable rock temples overlooking the shining Bay of Bengal and graceful casuarina trees swaying in the tropical breeze, this open-air museum is truly a sight to behold.

 After checking into our hotel, we’ll explore the rock sculptures of Mahabalipuram, beginning with the stunning Arjuna's Penance, often called the “Descent of the Ganges.”
 This bas-relief is renowned as the ultimate example of Mahabalipuram’s breathtaking stonework—as well as a crowning jewel of ancient Indian art.
 On this massive bolder, we’ll see images of Hindu mythology, local animals, and everyday life, as well as a natural cleft that was meant to represent the holy River Ganges.

 This evening, we’ll return to our hotel.
 Dinner is on your own.

 Today, continue your discoveries of Mahabalipuram on your own, or join us for an optional excursion to Kanchipuram, "City of 1,000 Temples."
 Kanchipuram was the capital of the Pallava Dynasty from the sixth to eighth centuries and is now hailed as one of India’s seven holy cities.
 We’ll begin our discoveries at Kanchipuram's temples.
 After an included lunch at a local restaurant, we’ll return to our hotel, where you’ll have some time at leisure before we all gather for dinner at a local restaurant.

 This afternoon, we’ll return to our hotel, where you’ll have the rest of the day to make your own discoveries in Mahabalipuram.
 Dinner tonight is on your own.